alex-boudreaux/NS-Docs/CreatingNSDemo.md

 It has custom code that runs on initialization that will scrape a given URL to provide our Discovery instance with thousands of documents.

+You can connect Discovery and NeuralSeek to either the project that the demo builder created or to a Box folder that you can set up in the other tutorial.

+\[Creating a new Box Application and Connecting it to Watson Discovery\]

 __Creation Date:__ June 8, 2023
 __Created By:__ Alex Boudreaux
 [View most recent version of the tutorial on Tango.us](https://app.tango.us/app/workflow/a5fafae1-abe9-4d04-9196-4be39eb9f941?utm_source=markdown&utm_medium=markdown&utm_campaign=workflow%20export%20links)